dimaldonadom/dimaldonadom/README.md

-- 👋 Hi, I’m @dimaldonadom
+- 👋 Hi, I’m @dimaldonadom, electronic engineering student.
-- 👀 I’m interested in ...
+-
-- 🌱 I’m currently learning ...
+- 👀 I’m interested in digital electronics and design electronic
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...
+- 📫 How to reach me: dimaldonadomarin@gmail.com

 <!---
 dimaldonadom/dimaldonadom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.